How to License Photos for Print.

 Read about for Web usage.

-• Company address (how invoice should read):
+• Company address (how license should read):

 • Contact person, phone, email: